astropy/astropy-APEs/APE2.rst

 Feature freeze/ testing calendar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Because bug checking/fixing and preperation for release take time, a feature freeze will need to be enacted *before* the time of a given feature release.
+Because bug checking/fixing and preparation for release take time, a feature freeze will need to be enacted *before* the time of a given feature release.
 Such a feature freeze will mean no more major new feature pull requests will be accepted for that version, but minor improvements, bugfixes,